 Many young fathers have conflicting emotions about being a parent, such as-feeling that parenthood has been forced upon them; relationship issues with the child's mother; blurred parenting roles; and subsequent relationships.
 With the current rising numbers of single parent family units, most of which are made up of single mothers, the young father may have had very limited male role modelling.
 This can impact not only on their ability to be an effective father, but also a supportive partner.
 If they are in a relationship, there may be early offers of assistance and continued support, but these often never come to fruition.
 Unlike the mother, who is unable to remove herself from her condition, the father is able to distance himself both emotionally and physically from the situation.
-This is certainly not the case in all situations, but they do not last as the parties involved are still growing and maturing as individuals.
+This is certainly not the case in all situations, but the reality of most sexual/romantic relationships in adolescence and young adulthood is that they do not last as the parties involved are still growing and maturing as individuals.
 Most people who work with/parent/have engaged with young people will understand that they have a very limited conception of the requirements of sustaining a relationship, especially considering the enormous pressure that having a child puts on the connection.